-- the asbestos material is in poor condition

-- the asbestos material has been disturbed

-- if there is asbestos contaminated dust present (because this may be disturbed later).
+If asbestos material is in poor condition, has been disturbed, or if there is asbestos contaminated dust present, there is a higher risk that asbestos fibres could be released into the air.

 6.3 What is an asbestos management plan?